ljt629ubc/MICB475_24W1_Team_14/README.md

        - If we make a classifier it can still be novel
        - As a second option, we can start a new study
            - Do some research on new possible topics
        - Meeting next Tueday at 8am to discuss.
+       - Can use a different bioinformatics package to test?
+       - Classifier to confirm lab base models
        - Can we use the dataset from the RR-1 and maybe RR-7 to train a classifier?